 If you’d like to find more interesting commands, you can find them here.

-Maybe some example?
+Maybe some examples?

-- User visits the website
+- The user visits the website

 - Visitor checks the page title